+3.2.
 Increase competition in Namibia's ICT sector

 Competition in the ICT sector may be increased through several initiatives that aim to promote market efficiency, encourage innovation, and ultimately benefit consumers.
-Some of the common initiatives recommended by liberal economic theory include:
+Some of the common initiatives recommended by international best practice include:

-- Liberalisation of market entry: This involves removing barriers to entry and allowing new players to enter the market.
-This can be achieved through reducing licensing requirements, simplifying regulatory frameworks, and promoting foreign investment. - Privatisation of state-owned enterprises: This involves selling off state-owned enterprises that operate in the ICT sector to private investors.
-This could promote competition by creating new market players.
-MTC and TN would potentially compete more with each other if owned by different private sector companies compared to the current situation were both are controlled by the state. - Infrastructure sharing: This refers to the practice of multiple telecom service providers sharing the same physical network infrastructure, such as cellular towers, fiber optic cables, and other network components.
+- (i) Enable new market entry: This involves removing barriers to entry and allowing new players to enter the market.
+This can be achieved through reducing licensing requirements, simplifying regulatory frameworks, and promoting foreign investment. - (ii) Privatisation of state-owned enterprises: This involves selling off state-owned enterprises that operate in the ICT sector to private investors.
+This is in line with the objects of the Communications Act and could promote competition by creating new market players.
+While its not certain that two privately owned national telecommunications companies would compete more intensely than if both were owned by the same shareholder, such as the state, it is generally expected that private ownership would lead to more competition. - (iii) Infrastructure sharing: This refers to the practice of multiple telecom service providers sharing the same physical network infrastructure, such as cellular towers, fiber optic cables, and other network components.
 There are advantages and disadvantages to infrastructure sharing that need to be carefully balanced.
-On the one hand it may reduce infrastructure based competition and on the other hand a new entrant could be allowed to quicker offer competition services. - Spectrum reform: This involves reforming the way radio frequency spectrum is allocated.
-In the context of Namibia, this can be done by ensuring that there is spectrum set aside for new players or by excluding dominant operators from some spectrum frequencies or limiting the amount of spectrum that they can be awarded.
-Several initiatives around shared spectrum and spectrum parks exists that allow smaller players to get access to value spectrum without impeding spectrum efficiency objectives. - Competition law enforcement: This involves enforcing laws that prevent anti-competitive behaviour in the ICT sector, such as price-fixing, abuse of dominant market positions, and collusion.
-A competition commission rules after the fact (ex post) and does not prevent anti-competitive behaviour, which is the function of CRAN (ex ante).
+On the one hand it may reduce infrastructure-based competition and on the other hand a new entrant could be allowed to quicker offer competition services.

+- (iv) Spectrum reform: This involves reforming the way radio frequency spectrum is allocated.
+In the context of Namibia, this can be done by ensuring that there is spectrum set aside for new players or by excluding dominant operators from some spectrum frequencies or limiting the amount of spectrum that they can be assigned to specific licensees.
+Several initiatives around shared spectrum and spectrum parks exists that allow smaller players to get access to value spectrum without impeding spectrum efficiency objectives. - (v) Competition law enforcement: This involves enforcing laws that prevent anti-competitive behaviour in the ICT sector, such as price-fixing, abuse of dominant market positions, and collusion.
+A competition commission7 rules after the fact (ex post) and does not prevent anticompetitive behaviour, which is the function of CRAN (ex ante).
 However, a track record of significant penalties for anti-competitive behaviour functions as a warning to the industry.

 Stakeholders mainly saw infrastructure sharing as the main mechanism to increase competition in the telecom sector.
 Some stakeholders argued for enforced discounts on infrastructure sharing for SMEs.
-The implication from stakeholders is that infrastructure sharing is currently not sufficiently enforced and that CRAN can play a role in improving this state of affairs.

-Table 6: Initiatives to increase competition in Namibia
+The implication from stakeholders is that infrastructure sharing is currently not sufficiently enforced and that CRAN can play a role in improving this situation.
+Spectrum assignments, number portability and general improvement of the investment climate for private investment were further listed as initiatives to increase competition in the ICT sector.Table 5: Initiatives to increase competition in Namibia